ray-project/enhancements/reps/2022-04-01-resource-control.md

 ### Should this change be within `ray` or outside?

-These changes would be within Ray Core.
+The resource control ablility will be implemented in a runtime environments plugin.
+So the changes should no longer be within Ray core, but scoped to ray.experimental.cgroup_env_plugin (moved to util eventually).

 ## Stewardship
 ### Required Reviewers